 metropolitan area to conduct air travel or Shinkansen travel as described in paragraph a. above.

 Leave to a personal residence or in the local area may be approved by a first line supervisor.
 Leave for military or civilian employees outside of Japan may be approved by their squadron commander, or equivalent.
-Any member wanting to take leave in the Tokyo metropolitan area or on the island of Okinawa will be required to submit an Exception to Policy request to my office.
+Any member wanting to take leave in the Tokyo metropolitan area will be required to submit an Exception to Policy request to my office.
 Any request to take leave at a base or installation in HPCON Charlie status requires approval by the first O-6 in the member’s chain of command.
 Approval authorities are required to conduct a risk assessment of the travel with the member and verify the HPCON status of a leave location before approving a leave request.
 Exception to Policy requests approved by the first General Officer in the member’s chain of command are still currently required to fly via Space Available status on all flights per SecAF policy.

 Space available (Space-A) travel is limited to ‘category one’ (Emergency Travel).
 For more information, please contact the passenger terminal.